mainwp/mainwp-child/readme.txt

 = 3.4 - 5-11-17 =
 * Fixed: An issue with updating plugins and themes on some server setups
-* Fixed: An issue with child site connection after cloning the site
+* Fixed: An issue with the child site connection after cloning the site
 * Fixed: An issue with saving iThemes Security settings
 * Fixed: An issue with recording empty values for the Client Reports
 * Fixed: An issue with creating a custom post type posts